sanjana07643/JavaScript-Learning-/Operators/README.md

 Javascript operators Practice

-This repository contains my Javascript loop practice programs.
+This repository contains my Javascript operator practice programs.
 I created it to strengthen my problem-solving skills and build a solid foundation in Javascript programming.

 Purpose